CellIJel/misc/README.md

 # misc
-Websites made for small and niche purposes
+These are websites that was made for that "in the moment" moment.